GeoscienceAustralia/eo-tides/paper/paper.md

 # Acknowledgements

 Functions from `eo-tides` were originally developed in the Digital Earth Australia Notebooks and Tools repository [@krause2021dea].
 The authors would like to thank all DEA Notebooks contributers and maintainers for their invaluable assistance with code review, feature suggestions and code edits.
 This paper is published with the permission of the Chief Executive Officer, Geoscience Australia.
-Copyright 2025 Geoscience Australia.
+Copyright Geoscience Australia (2025).

 # References